 Topical vitamin C or ascorbic acid is a popular vitamin being added to skin care products.
-Currently there are many advertising claims of topical formulation containing antioxidants that will protect against and reverse aging.
+Currently, there are many advertising claims of a topical formulation containing antioxidants that will protect against and reverse ageing.
 However, the truth is that many of the available formulations contain very low concentrations of antioxidants that are not well absorbed by the skin.
-Vitamin C on the other hand, is an antioxidant, which when manufactured into a stable topical formulation, is proven to be effective in protecting against photoaging of the skin.
+Vitamin C is an antioxidant, which when manufactured into a stable topical formulation, is proven to be effective in protecting against photoageing of the skin.

 How does topical vitamin C work?

 To understand how topical vitamin C works an understanding of the relationship between free radicals and antioxidants in the body is necessary.